data:image/gif;base64,R0lGODlhAQABAAD/ACwAAAAAAQABAAACADs=

 Suzanne P. Clark – President and CEO, U.S. Chamber of Commerce

-“There is a significant workforce gap in the skilled trades, and the next generation is starting to recognize the remarkable opportunities these careers offer.
+"There is a significant workforce gap in the skilled trades, and the next generation is starting to recognize the remarkable opportunities these careers offer.
 Once viewed as menial labor, these jobs are now recognized as a fast track to success for anyone ready to learn through hands-on training.
-This book explores that shift in perception and delivers timely insights for students and workforce development stakeholders.”
+This book explores that shift in perception and delivers timely insights for students and workforce development stakeholders interested in career education.”

 Ty Pennington – Designer, Carpenter, and Emmy-Winning Home Improvement Television Host

-“This book is a timely and essential contribution to the national conversation on the workforce shortage and skills gap, one that moves beyond diagnosis to real, actionable solutions.
-A must-read for policymakers, educators, and employers committed to building a stronger workforce for the future.”
+"This book is a timely and essential contribution to the national conversation on the workforce shortage and skills gap, one that moves beyond diagnosis to real, actionable solutions.
+A must-read for policymakers, educators, and employers committed to building a stronger workforce for the future through trade schools.”

 Chelle Travis – Executive Director, SkillsUSA

-“America is making unprecedented investments in technology and infrastructure, yet too few skilled workers are available to do the most in-demand jobs.
+"America is making unprecedented investments in technology and infrastructure, yet too few skilled workers are available to do the most in-demand jobs.
 This book examines the causes and consequences of workforce shortages and the risks they pose to our economic competitiveness.
-A must-read for anyone seeking thoughtful solutions to one of the nation’s most pressing challenges.”
+A must-read for anyone seeking thoughtful solutions to one of the nation’s most pressing challenges related to the skills gap.”

 Bill Shuster – Former U.S. Congressman and Chairman of the House Committee on Transportation and Infrastructure